cardea-mcp/ExamPrepAgent/README.md

 ```bash
 pip install -r requirements.txt
 ```
 - Upload the Data on Tidb Cloud.
-You have to connect to the tiDB instance and save the required login details in the `.env` file
+You have to connect to the tiDB instance and save the required login details in the `.env` file.
 ```bash
 python3 database/dataloader.py
 ```